tsdiokno/abl/content/docs/roma-2.md

 [^22]: You who say, “You must not commit adultery”—do you commit adultery?
 You who detest idols, do you rob their temples?

-[^23] Kayong mga nagmamalaki sa ngalan ng kautusan, nilalapastangan niyo ba ang Diyos sa hindi ninyo pagsunod sa kautusan?
+[^23] Kayong mga nagmamalaki sa ngalan ng Kautusan, nilalapastangan niyo ba ang Diyos sa hindi ninyo pagsunod sa Kautusan?

 [^23]: You who boast in the law, do you dishonor God by breaking the law?